ShubhankarK/task1/README.md

 Sub-task 7:

         Task: A text box at http://localhost:8080/input which sends the data as POST to any endpoint of your choice.
 This endpoint 	should log the received the received to stdout.

 	Steps for execution:
           • Enter http://localhost:8080/input in the search bar of your browser.
           • Once the page loads, enter your name and click submit.
-          • After clicking on submit, you will be directed to http://localhost:8080/output which displays “Your name is displayed on the Terminal.”
+          • After clicking on submit, you will be directed to http://localhost:8080/outputwhich displays “Your name is displayed on the Terminal.”
           • Check your Terminal like cmd in which you started the virtual environment and executed the task1.py, the name you entered   will be displayed there.